Ohredhead/DnD/Ozmar Tizuli.md

 # Notes
 - He and his troop are top secret members of the [[Cult of the Dragon]].
 Even other ordinary members would not recognize them and high level ones perhaps only by their many monikers.
 - His goal is to collect the blood of the [[Cavalar Kings]].
 Once he has filled all 5 goblets on the [[Tarcian Headpiece]] he will be able to re-summon [[Tiamat]]
+- He is motivated by hatred for those who brought about the death of his family.
+In particular he blames the Dragon Born, as it was by their hand that his parents were slain.